 Cognitive Problems Caused By Changes in Neurons

-Too Many CB1 Receptors Leads to Cognitive Problems
+Too Many CB1 Receptors

-During the tests, mice that had memory deficits performed poorly, and couldn’t recognize the objects or places that they were previously introduced to.
-On the contrary, when CB1 receptor activity was decreased, the memory was rescued.
+During the tests, mice that had memory deficits performed poorly, and couldn’t recognize the familiar objects or places.
+On the contrary, when CB1 receptor activity was decreased, this memory was rescued.
 The same results were obtained when CB1 was activated using a pharmaceutical called Rimonabant.

 These results suggest that increased number CB1 receptors and their hyperexcited state in the hippocampus creates imbalance in neurotransmission.
 And that this is responsible for lowered cognitive abilities.

 There is some evidence that other components of the endocannabinoid system, such as CB2 receptor and fatty acid amide hydrolase (FAAH) could be implicated in Down Syndrome.
 Post-mortem analysis of brains from individuals with Down syndrome identified the presence of Alzheimer-like beta amyloid plaques.
 Additionally, specific brain cell types associated with the plaques have excess CB2 and FAAH.

 Scientists can’t definitively say whether these changes are a cause or a consequence of amyloid beta deposition in Down Syndrome.
 It could, however, suggest novel therapeutic targets to prevent cognitive decline in these patients.

 Is there a Treatment Connection for Trisomy 21 and Cannabis?

 Given that CB2 activation is associated with anti-inflammatory effects, CB2 agonists may have a neuroprotective effect.
 Likewise, chronically reduced endocannabinoid levels are caused but high FAAH.
 This means supplementation with exogenous cannabinoids may have therapeutic benefits.